zealtv/notebook/Neurotheology, aliens, and understanding the immaterial.md

 **What sort of insidious, Jungian brain implosion is so specific and pronounced?**

-**What sort of evolutionary survival mechanism does this perceptual category provide?
-Why did it evolve?**

-If its perception is not due to a localised brain region, but instead involves a coordinated effort on behalf of the brain, what is it responding to and and **why the hell are aliens communicating telepathically to groups of children?**
+If its perception is not due to a localised brain region, but instead involves a coordinated effort on behalf of the brain, what is it responding to and and [why the hell are aliens communicating telepathically to groups of children?  ](https://en.wikipedia.org/wiki/Ariel_School_UFO_incident)

 Whether that is actually happening or not is not the question.

-The question is why the hell does is it seem like it is?
+The question does is why does it seem like it is?

 Jacques Vallee describes the phenomenon acting as a *metasystem*.
 It's not what it seems....
 But it is something... so what the fuck is it?
 What part of **us** expresses itself like **that**?
 Because that too, is fucked.